bailey27/cppcryptfs/INSTALL.md

 cppcryptfs Build and Installation
 --------------

-You will need the following software to build cppcryptfs:
+You will need the following software, all available for free, to build cppcryptfs:

-Microsoft Visual Studio, perl, and git.
+Microsoft Visual Studio, perl, nasm and git. git is optional.

 The free Microsoft Visual Studio 2017 Community Edition is recommended